jdjakub/papers/prog-2022/prog22-manuscript.md

 # Introduction

 Many forms of software have been developed to enable programming.
 The classic form consists of a *programming language*, a text editor to enter source code, and a compiler to turn it into an executable program.
 Instances of this form are differentiated by the syntax and semantics of the language, along with the implementation techniques in the compiler or runtime environment.
-Since the advent of graphical user interfaces (GUIs), programming languages can be found embedded within graphical environments that increasingly define how programmers work with the language (by directly supporting debugging or refactoring, for instance.)
+Since the advent of graphical user interfaces (GUIs), programming languages can be found embedded within graphical environments that increasingly define how programmers work with the language, for instance by directly supporting debugging or refactoring.
 Beyond this, the rise of GUIs also permits diverse visual forms of programming, including visual languages and GUI-based end-user programming tools.
-This paper relies on, and encourages, a shift of attention from *programming languages* to the more general notion of "software that enables programming"---in other words, *programming systems*.
+This paper advocates a shift of attention from *programming languages* to the more general notion of "software that enables programming"---in other words, *programming systems*.

-A *programming system* may include tools, protocols, notations, and languages.
+A *programming system* may include tools, protocols, notations, interfaces, and languages.
 It is a software artifact that makes it possible to construct programs, debug them, and turn them into operational, maintained, and evolvable artifacts running on appropriate hardware.
 This notion covers classic programming languages together with their editors, debuggers, compilers, and other tools.
 Yet it is intentionally broad enough to accommodate image-based programming environments like Smalltalk, operating systems like UNIX, and hypermedia authoring systems like Hypercard, in addition to various other examples we will mention.

 ## What is the problem?

 There is a growing interest in broader forms of *programming systems*, both in the programming research community and in industry.
-On the one hand, researchers are increasingly studying topics such as *programming experience* and *live programming* that require considering not just the *language*, but further aspects of a given system.
-On the other hand, commercial companies are building new programming environments like Replit^[https://replit.com/] or low-code programming tools like Dark^[https://darklang.com/] and Glide.^[https://www.glideapps.com/] Yet, such topics remain at the sidelines of mainstream programming research.
+On the one hand, researchers are studying topics such as *programming experience* and *live programming* that require considering not just the *language*, but further aspects of a given system.
+On the other hand, commercial companies are building new programming environments like Replit \cite{ReplitWeb} or low-code tools like Dark \cite{DarkWeb} and Glide \cite{GlideWeb}.
+Yet, such topics remain at the sidelines of mainstream programming research.
 While *programming languages* are a well-established concept, analysed and compared in a common vocabulary, no similar foundation exists for the wider range of *programming systems*.

 The academic research on programming suffers from this lack of common vocabulary.
-While we can thoroughly assess programming languages, as soon as we add interaction or graphics into the picture, we often get stuck on how the resulting system is vaguely "cool" or "interesting".
+We can thoroughly assess programming languages, but as soon as we add interaction or graphics into the picture, we often get stuck on how the resulting system is vaguely "interesting".
 Moreover, when designing new systems, inspiration is often drawn from the same few standalone sources of ideas.
 These might be influential past systems like Smalltalk, programmable end-user applications like spreadsheets, or motivational illustrations by thinkers like Victor\ \cite{BretVictor}.

 Instead of forming a solid body of work, the ideas that emerge are difficult to relate to each other.
-Similarly, the research methods used to study programming systems lack the more rigorous structure of programming language research methods.
+The research methods used to study programming systems lack the rigorous structure of programming language research methods.
 They tend to rely on singleton examples, which demonstrate the author's ideas, but are inadequate methods for comparing new ideas with the work of others.
 This makes it hard to build on top and thereby advance the state of the art.

 Studying *programming systems* is not merely about taking a programming language and looking at the tools that surround it.
 It presents a *paradigm shift* to a perspective that is, at least partly, *incommensurable* with that of languages.
 When studying programming languages, everything that matters is in the program code; when studying programming systems, everything that matters is in the *interaction* between the programmer and the system.
 As documented by Gabriel \cite{PLrev}, looking at a *system* from a *language* perspective makes it impossible to think about concepts that arise from interaction with a system, but are not reflected in the language.
 Thus, we must proceed with some caution.
 As we will see, when we talk about Lisp as a programming system, we mean something very different from a parenthesis-heavy programming language!

 ## Contributions
-We propose a new common language as an initial step towards more progressive research on programming systems.
-Our set of *Technical Dimensions for Programming Systems* seeks to break down the holistic view of systems along various specific "axes" inspired by the approach of the *Cognitive\ Dimensions of\ Notation*\ \cite{CogDims}.
-While not strictly quantitative, we have designed them to be narrow enough to be comparable, so that we may say one system has more or less of a property than another.
-Generally, we see the various possibilities as trade-offs and are reluctant to assign them "good" or "bad" status.
-If the framework is to be useful, then it must encourage consensus on how to apply it; we expect it will be more helpful to agree on descriptions of systems first, and settle normative judgements later.
+We propose a common language as an initial step towards a more progressive research on programming systems.
+Our set of *technical dimensions* seeks to break down the holistic view of systems along various specific "axes".
+The dimensions identify a range of possible design choices, characterized by two extreme points in the design space.
+They are not quantitative, but they allow comparison by locating systems on a common axis.
+The extreme points on the range do not represent "good" or "bad" designs and a position on the axis is often a result of design trade-offs.
+This encourages agreement on descriptions of systems first and postpones normative judgements to later.

 The set of dimensions can be understood as a map of the design space of programming systems (Figure\ \ref{fig:tech-dims-diagram}).
 Past and present systems will serve as landmarks, and with enough of them, unexplored or overlooked possibilities will reveal themselves.
 So far, the field has not been able to establish a virtuous cycle of feedback; it is hard for practitioners to situate their work in the context of others' so that subsequent work can improve on it.
 Our aim is to provide foundations for the study of programming systems that would allow such development.

 This paper is intended as a reference on the current state of the technical dimensions framework and it is meant to be _used_ rather than _read_.
-We present the dimensions in detail, but encourage the reader to skim through the details on the first read, but return to the details of relevant dimensions once they have a concrete programming system that they wish to analyze in mind.
+We present the dimensions in detail, but encourage the reader to skim through the details on the first read and revisit the details of relevant dimensions once they have a concrete programming system in mind.
 The main contributions of this paper are organized as follows:

 1. In Section\ \ref{programming-systems}, we characterize what a programming system is and review landmark programming systems of the past that are used as examples throughout this paper, as well as to delineate our notion of a programming system.
 2. In Section\ \ref{technical-dimensions}, we present the technical dimensions in details, organised into related clusters: *interaction*, *notation*, *conceptual structure*, *customizability*, *complexity*, *errors*, and *adoptability*.
 For each technical dimension, we give examples that illustrate a number of values along the axis identified by the dimension.
 2. In Section\ \ref{discussion}, we sketch two ways of using the technical dimensions framework.
 In Section\ \ref{evaluating-programming-systems}, we use it to evaluate a recent interesting programming system and in Section\ \ref{exploring-design-space}, we use it to identify an unexplored point in the design space and envision a potential novel programming system.

-# Related work

-While we do have new ideas to propose, part of our contribution is integrating a wide range of *existing* concepts under a common umbrella.
-This work is spread out across different domains, but each part connects to programming systems or focuses on a specific characteristic they may have.

-## Which "systems" are we talking about?

-The programming systems that shape our framework come from a few recognisable clusters:

-- "Platforms" supporting arbitrary software ecosystems: UNIX, Lisp, Smalltalk, the Web
-- "Applications" targeted to a specific domain: spreadsheets
-- Mixed aspects of platform and application: HyperCard, Boxer, Flash, and programming language workflows

-Richard Gabriel noted a "paradigm shift" \cite{PLrev} from the study of systems to the study of languages in computer science, which informs our distinction here.
-One consequence of the change is that a *language* is often formally specified apart from any specific implementations, while *systems* resist formal specification and are often *defined by* an implementation.
-We do, however, intend to recognize programming language implementations as a *small region* of the space of possible systems (Figure\ \ref{fig:tech-dims-diagram}).
-Hence we refer to the *interactive programming system* aspects of languages, such as text editing and command-line workflow.

 \begin{figure}
   \centering